 10 Tips for Safer Paint Stripping

-For a successful repainting project, it's important to start with the removal of old paint that has peeled, chipped, or bubbled.
-However, in the past, products designed to strip paint have tended to contain a potent chemical cocktail that was dangerous to both human beings and the environment.
+If you want your repainting project to be successful, it's important to start with the removal of old paint that has peeled, chipped, or bubbled.
+In the past, products designed to strip paint tended to contain a potent chemical cocktail, which was dangerous to both human beings and the environment.
 Fortunately, there are alternative methods available these days.
 Some are based on modern technology and others on good old fashioned elbow grease.